 First year retention rates for learning community participants are consistently higher than those of non-participants.
-In 2008, one year retention for all learning community participants across was 88 %, while one year retention for non-participants was 85.27%.
+In 2008, one year retention for all learning community participants was 88 %, while one year retention for non-participants was 85%.
 As of 2015, it was 92% for all participants and 89% for non-participants.
-These figures vary by college, with CNAS freshmen participants being retained at the highest percentages.
-In recent years, nonparticipants in BCOE and CHASS have higher retention rates, these are very small groups of students.
-Other evaluations of FYLCs find that participation increases student retention.
+These figures vary by college, with CNAS participants showing the largest gains relative to non-participants.
+In recent years, non-participants in BCOE and CHASS have higher retention rates, these are very small groups of students.
+Other evaluations of FYLCs find that participation increases student retention.2

-&lt;sup>1 For CNAS, the decline in percentage from 2015 to 2016 is due to a large freshman class for 2016, although the absolute numbers of students that participate remained similar.
+1 For CNAS, the decline in percentage from 2015 to 2016 is due to a large freshman class for 2016, although the absolute numbers of students that participate remained similar.

-&lt;sup>2 Full reports of past evaluations by the Office of Evaluation and Assessment can be accesses online, under the heading for First Year student success; summary of evaluations by CNAS are also available online.
+2 Full reports of past evaluations by the Office of Evaluation and Assessment can be accesses online, under the heading for First Year student success; summary of evaluations by CNAS are also available online.